 Jan.
 21-25 1998: Visit of Pope John Paul II, who condemns the US embargo and calls for greater freedom on the island.

 Jan 1 1999: Castro celebrates 40 years in power.

 Nov 1999 - April 2000: Elián González affair dominates Cuba-US relations.
 Elián is eventually returned to his father in Havana.

 June 25 2001: Castro has to be helped off stage after near collapse at open-air rally outside Havana

-July 27 2001: Castro leads crowd, estimated at 1.2 million, in parade to celebrate the Cuban revolution and demonstrate against the US blockade.
+July 27 2001: Castro leads a crowd, estimated at 1.2 million, in a parade to celebrate the Cuban revolution and demonstrate against the US blockade.
 Castro prepares to celebrate 75th birthday in August.

 December 16 2001: Shipments of corn and chicken arrive in Havana harbour, the first direct US food sales to Cuba in nearly 40 years.

-March 6 2003: Castro is elected by parliament to sixth five-year term as president of Council of State – Cuba's governing body.
+March 6 2003: Castro is elected by parliament to a sixth five-year term as president of the Council of State – Cuba's governing body.

 March 18 2003: A crackdown by Cuba on dissidents alleged to be working with the US sees 75 sentenced to prison terms ranging from six to 28 years.